symmetricK/fly_research_project/Documentation.md

 	> Plot for all 8 traps related to on trap flies was created

-	> assumed 8 traps were set in a clockwise direction
+	> Assumed 8 traps were set in a clockwise direction

 #### Step 10. create wind data plot
 1. Run **python3 make_wind_data_plot.py**